 -Cisco has opened a taproom, called the Cisco Brew Pub, at Boston’s Logan Airport.

 -Matthew Steinberg has left to open the now running Mayflower Brewing Company in Plymouth, Massachusetts.
-He has been replaced by brewer Joe Cleinman.
+He had been replaced by brewer Joe Cleinman, but he recently left Offshore.
+No word on who has replaced Joe.

 -Run by the same owners, the brewery has been rebranded as the Pioneer Brewing Company.
 The brewery still produces a line of Hyland beers along with its own new line of Pioneer beers.